 Comparison vs. Prior Year

 CORE EBITDA Margin

-Sales growth, expressed as a percentage (%), is at constant exchange rate (CER)
+Sales growth is at constant exchange rate (CER)

 President, Small Molecules Division

 2022 was a year characterized by organic growth and new collaborations.
 Our expansions in Nansha (CN) and Bend (US) are both now complete and operational for early-phase clinical manufacturing programs.
 We maintained a strong pipeline of committed business throughout 2022 and entered a new clinical portfolio deal with a large pharmaceutical company.

 Across the network, our manufacturing assets are well utilized.
 Whilst this is reflective of sustained demand, we continue to balance utilization levels with the necessary lead times to successfully onboard new customer programs.
 While adding new capacity, we will also focus on driving operational excellence across our global network.
 We look forward to new facilities coming online in Visp (CH) to further build our manufacturing capacity in the years ahead.

 In 2023, we will focus on successfully executing our order pipeline and realizing our committed investment projects.
 As we expect sustained demand for our services, we aim to further expand our capacity and drive operational excellence to unlock future growth potential across our portfolio.